 How can fans be informed about tickets?

-Fans can already register a ticketing account or log in to the TICKET PORTAL with an existing account in order to specify their travel and team preferences and be the first to get the latest information about tickets for UEFA EURO 2020.
+Fans can already register a ticketing account or log in to the TICKET PORTAL with an existing account.
+You can specify travel and team preferences, and be the first to get the latest information about tickets for UEFA EURO 2020.

 What if I want to volunteer?